Type Here to Get Search Results !

 Every image you convert will be rendered as a webP image.
 However, can your Blogger theme handle requests for webP images?

 This could lead to issues with your theme, such as some gadgets not appearing.
-This is due to the fact that the Blogger theme you’re currently using does not support webP NextGen.

 You should use this to all related codes found in the principal function file.
 You have to decode the theme file if you're using free Blogger themes.